Marione Ingram: Activism

 In the United States she saw the racism experienced by African Americans, and connected it to the persecution she had experienced as a Jew in Germany.
 This ultimately led Ingram to join the American Civil Rights Movement, and open a Freedom School in Mississippi.
 In the 1960s, Ingram volunteered with the 1963 March on Washington and the Student Nonviolent Coordinating Committee as part of the 1964 Freedom Summer project.

 Starting in 2023, Marione Ingram and her husband Daniel began protesting the Israeli's assault on the Gaza Strip by demonstrating in front of the White House and calling for a ceasefire.
 In response to her calls for a ceasefire, Ingram claimed that her talks in Hamburg, Germany had been cancelled.
 In 2023, she publicly called for President Joe Biden to stop supporting the genocide in Gaza.

 Ingram has also been a vocal critic of Donald Trump and his administration.
 During Trump's second term she highlighted the parallels she sees between 1930s Germany and contemporary America under Trump's administration.
 She was a participant in the 2025 People's March on Washington, where she and others protested Trump.

 Publications

 Both of Marione Ingram's books on a table.

 Marione Ingram has authored two books based on her life experience.
 The first book, The Hands of War: A Tale of Endurance and Hope, from a Survivor of the Holocaust, recounts her experience as a child survivor of the Holocaust.
 Her second book, The Hands of Peace: A Holocaust Survivor's Fight for Civil Rights in the American South, recounts her experiences during the American Civil Rights Movement, including working on campaigns in Mississippi.

 Personal life

 Ingram is married to Daniel Ingram.
 The couple have one son and two grandchildren, and currently live in Washington, D.C..

 Following the reelection of Ronald Reagan, Ingram and her husband, Daniel, moved to Europe in protest.
 They moved back to the United States in the early 2000s.

+Performances

+Ingram has appeared in a stage adaptation of Agota Kristof's The Notebook Trilogy, "Das große Heft."
+The play premiered in late 2025 at the Deutsches Schauspielhaus in Hamburg and was directed by Karin Henkel.
+In this adaptation of the play, Ingram and six other survivors of Operation Gomorrah, share their stories of survival in the middle of the narrative of the play.
+Ingram recounts that Operation Gomorrah saved her life by preventing the Nazis from deporting her to Theresienstadt.
+Ingram's performance was praised by critics.